 The Best Time to Buy Potted Mums

 First of all, let’s go shopping.
 Now this is the first rule of thumb in keeping potted mums looking great – don’t buy your mums too early.
-I know we have readers from all over the country, so it’s important to know when too early is.
+I know we have readers from all over the country, so it’s an important thing to know when too early is.
 Know the extended weather forecast for your area.
-Mums really like temps in the 60s and below.
-For instance, here in Minnesota – Zone 4b, it’s best to wait until mid to late September or early October before purchasing mums.
+Your potted mum will do well in daytime temperatures in the 60s and below.

-Tips for Keeping Potted Mums Looking Great – How to Shop for Potted Mums
+How to Shop for Potted Mums

 This post contains affiliate links.
 If you click on